connorjburton/hmac-auth-express/README.md

 The parameter `options.maxInterval` is the amount of time in seconds that a request is valid.
 We compare the unix timestamp sent in the HMAC header to the current time on the server.
 If the time difference is greater than `options.maxInterval` request is rejected.

-The unix timestamp sent in the header is also included in the HMAC digest, this is to prevent someone replicating a request and changing the unix timestamp to be in a valid range of `options.maxInterval`

-The parameter `options.minInterval` (introduced in `4.1.0`) is the amount of time in seconds that a request is valid for if in the future.
+Similarly `options.minInterval` (introduced in `4.1.0`) is the amount of time in seconds that a request is valid for if in the future.
 This is a common issue for out of sync computer times (the requester time is slightly ahead of the server).
-By default this value is set to `0`, if you find requests being rejected as they are from the future you may want to adjust this.
+If you find requests being rejected as they are from the future you may want to adjust this.

+The unix timestamp sent in the header is also included in the HMAC digest, this is to prevent someone replicating a request and changing the unix timestamp to be in valid range of `options.maxInterval` or `options.minInterval`

 ## Limitations